spyder-ide/spyder/spyder/utils/help/tutorial.rst

    * ``s`` to Step into the current statement.
 If this is a function call, step into that function.

-   * ``r`` to complete all statements in the current function and Return from that function before returning control.
+   * ``r`` to complete all statements in the current function and return from that function before returning control.

 Inside the debugger, you can also interactively execute many of the statements you can normally, including assigning and modifying variables, defining and calling functions, setting new breakpoints, and more.